Johns Hopkins University: Housing

 Living on campus is typically required for first- and second-year undergraduates.

 Freshman housing is centered around Freshman Quad, which consists of three residence hall complexes: The two Alumni Memorial Residences (AMR I and AMR II) plus Buildings A and B. The AMR dormitories are each divided into houses, subunits named for figures from the university's early history.
 Freshmen are also housed in Wolman Hall and in certain wings of McCoy Hall, both located slightly outside the campus.

-Dorms at Hopkins are generally co-ed with same-gender rooms, though a new policy has allowed students to live in mixed-gender rooms since Fall 2014.
+Dorms at Hopkins are generally co-ed with same-gender rooms, though a policy has allowed students to live in mixed-gender rooms since Fall 2014.

 Students determine where they will live during sophomore year through a housing lottery.
-Sophomores in university housing occupy one of four buildings: McCoy Hall, the Bradford Apartments, the Homewood Apartments, and Scott-Bates Commons.
+Sophomores in university housing occupy one of four buildings: McCoy Hall, the Bradford Apartments, the Homewood Apartments, Scott-Bates Commons, and The Academy on Charles.

 Most juniors and seniors move into nearby apartments or row-houses.
 Most are located in the neighboring Charles Village community.
 Forty-five percent of the student body lives off-campus while 55% lives on campus.